Interview by Gemma Daou, Doctor of Philosophy

 “Democracy’s Roots °: the revolution of the digital and participatory democracy!”

-Democracy’s Roots brings a new vision of digital and participatory democracy; thus promoting the will of citizens.
-The model works at all levels and types of democracy.
-And since citizens respond in their privacy with a minimum of influence:
+Democracy’s Roots brings a new vision to the political world, promoting digital and participatory democracy; thus promoting the will of citizens.
+The model works at all levels and types of democracies.
+And since citizens respond in their privacy with a minimum of outside influence:

 “Democracy’s Roots has the potential to create a worldwide democracy based on the will of citizens!”

-What I mean by that is that by promoting the protection and rapid geographic expansion of Democracy’s Roots, we can connect all regions of the planet.
+What I mean by that is that by promoting the protection and rapid geographic expansion of Democracy’s Roots, we can connect all the citizens of the planet through democracy.

 G: Thank you for your cooperation!